-Furthermore, various ongoing regional conflicts in the area may deteriorate even further, with the BBC reporting that COVID-19 may be a ticking time bomb for the region as a whole.
-This might lead to further increasing hacktivism and other forms of cyber attacks.
+Furthermore, various ongoing regional conflicts, such as those in Syria, Yemen, Libya, and Iraq may deteriorate even further, with the BBC reporting that COVID-19 may be a ticking time bomb for the region as a whole.
+Further collapse of regimes may result in an escalation of migration attempts across the Mediterranean.